kabbo1031/js-breadcrumb-ui/README.md

-# js-breadcrumb-ui
+# JS Breadcrumb UI

-Breadcrumb navigation UI using JavaScript
+A breadcrumb navigation UI built using JavaScript.

+This project demonstrates hierarchical navigation and active path indication.